 Salesforce maintains an extensive certification portfolio relevant to organizations across all industries:

-Salesforce's Information Security Management System (ISMS) is certified to this international standard, demonstrating systematic risk management and continuous improvement processes.
+| ISO 27001 | Information Security Management System (ISMS) | Demonstrates systematic risk management and continuous improvement |

-Salesforce provides features to address regional requirements including EU data residency through Hyperforce, data localization capabilities, and configurable consent management.
+Salesforce also provides features to address regional requirements including EU data residency through Hyperforce, data localization capabilities, and configurable consent management.

 Encryption is your primary defense for sensitive data.
 Salesforce offers multiple approaches, each with trade-offs.

-Key management options include:
+Shield Platform Encryption key management options include:

 All Salesforce connections use TLS 1.2 or higher.
 However, ensure your integrations and custom applications also enforce modern TLS standards.
 Legacy systems may attempt weaker protocols—don't allow them.